American Hairless Terrier

 • By: Mick Whitefield

 The American Hairless Terrier is a lively intelligent breed.
-Its American ancestors were the mixed breed terriers called Feists brought to North America from Europe in the early 18th century.
-Shortly after, the Rat Terrier breed was raised from the Feist by combining the breed of Beagle and Miniature Pinscher bloodlines.
-The distinct American Hairless Terrier breed began in the early nineteen seventies when one hairless puppy appeared in a Rat Terrier litter in the US state of Louisiana.
-The first full litter produced in 1981 provided the original stock of the breed.
-In early 2016 the American Hairless Terrier was fully recognized in the terrier group.
-Because of their hairless coats, they are not suitable for hunting or ratting.
-However there is also a coated version of the dog.
+Its American ancestors were the mixed breed terriers called Feists, brought to North America from Europe in the early 18th century.
+Shortly after, the Rat Terrier breed was raised from the Feist by combining the breed with that of the Beagle and Miniature Pinscher bloodlines.

 Lifespan of the American Hairless Terrier